Xahau/Validation-Ledger-Tx-Store-to-xPOP/README.md

 TELEMETRY=YES URL_PREFIX=https://xpop.my-site.com docker-compose up --build
 ```

+Run with `-d` flag to run 'detached', in the background.

 Unless specified otherwise (with environment variables) a connection to XRPL Testnet will be made.

 The above command explained: